 Everything we do online is increasingly being controlled based on this unique address, before you rush off onto the command prompt or the control panel to modify your address don’t waste your time – it won’t work.
 Unfortunately the local IP address that we can change is pretty much irrelevant and has zero impact on your internet experience.
 This is because it’s not visible to anyone else anyway so can’t be used to determine your location.
 In reality millions of us share identical local addresses – the range of 192.168.1.xx is extremely common being the general default for most network devices to assign to connected devices.

 So if you can’t change your actual address, how do people bypass these blocks all the time and get a new IP now?
 Perhaps more importantly how to change IP to different country to access all those blocked films and videos.
 We’ve all seen the laptop streaming the BBC in Spanish airports, or watching a film on Hulu in a cafe in London – of course it’s possible.
 Here’s a little demonstration of an online IP proxy changer in action –

 So as you can see it’s perfectly possible to control your web browsing, not by changing your IP address but hiding the real one using some IP changer software.
 Which is why you need proxies, vpns and secure servers to act as an intermediary, to buffer your real location and identity from the websites that you visit.
 If set up correctly and using very fast servers the process is almost seamless, the server receives your request and forwards it to the web site which replies based on the location of the server’s ip address not yours.
 Expand this network to contain servers all across the world and theoretically you’ll never got blocked anywhere again.
 So ever wondered how to change IP address to USA for Netflix well this is the answer.

 It works well for 99% of websites out there, everything from Hulu to BBC can be access from anywhere using a well configured VPN server based in the relevant country.
-There are as always exceptions though, some sites in the UK will block any IP ranges which are not from ISPs and data warehouses.
+There are as always exceptions though, some sites in the UK will block any IP ranges which are not from ISP’s and data warehouses.
 One big Canadian TV site online – CTV, requires you input your Cable account number before accessing so just hiding your location isn’t enough.
 These solutions currently work extremely well, however we’ll have to see how the filtering and blocking technology adapts over the years to come.
 Fortunately most of the older companies have extremely advanced interfaces and extensive infrastructure meaning that they can adapt their IP address changer software as required.